Sample Complexity of Probability Divergences under Group Symmetry: Introduction

 Empirical computation of the probability divergences and theoretical analysis on their sample complexity are typically studied without any a priori \textit{structural assumption} on the probability measures.
 Many distributions in real life, however, are known to have intrinsic structures, such as \textit{group symmetry}.
 For example, the distribution of the medical images collected without preferred orientation should be \textit{rotation-invariant}, i.e., an image is supposed to have the same likelihood as its rotated copies; see Figure~\ref{fig:equiprobable}.
 Such structural information could be leveraged to improve the accuracy and/or sample-efficiency for divergence estimation.

-Indeed, the recent work by Birrell et al. \yrcite{birrell2022structure} shows that one can develop an improved variational representation for divergences between group-invariant distributions.
+Indeed, the recent work by Birrell et al. \cite{birrell2022structure} shows that one can develop an improved variational representation for divergences between group-invariant distributions.
 The key idea is to reduce the test function space in the variational formula to its subset of group-invariant functions, which effectively acts as an unbiased regularization.
-When used in a generative adversarial network (GAN) for group-invariant distribution learning, Birrell et al. \yrcite{birrell2022structure} empirically show that divergence estimation/optimization based on their proposed variational representation under group symmetry leads to significantly improved sample generation, especially in the small data regime.
+When used in a generative adversarial network (GAN) for group-invariant distribution learning, Birrell et al. \cite{birrell2022structure} empirically show that divergence estimation/optimization based on their proposed variational representation under group symmetry leads to significantly improved sample generation, especially in the small data regime.

 The purpose of this work is to rigorously quantify the performance gain of divergence estimation under group symmetry.
-More specifically, we analyze the reduction in sample complexity of divergence estimation in terms of the (finite) group size.
+More specifically, we analyze the reduction in sample complexity of divergence estimation in terms of the convergence of the empirical estimation.
 We focus, in particular, on three types of probability divergences: the Wasserstein-1 metric, the maximum mean discrepancy (MMD), and the family of Lipschitz-regularized $\alpha$-divergences; see \cref{sec:background_variational} for the exact definition.
-Our main results show that the reduction of samples needed for guaranteed fidelity in statistical estimation of divergences is proportional to a dimension-dependent power of the group size; see Theorem~\ref{thm:gammaIPM_main} for the Wasserstein-1 metric and Theorem~\ref{thm:f-gamma_main} for the Lipschitz-regularized $\alpha$-divergences respectively.
+Our main results show that the reduction of sample complexity is proportional to the group size if the group is \textit{finite}.
+When the group is \textit{infinite}, the convergence rate can be further improved and depends on the intrinsic dimension of the fundamental domain characterized by the scaling of its covering number defined in \cref{def:intrinsic_dimension}; see \cref{thm:gammaIPM_main} and \cref{thm:gammaIPM_main_infinite_group} for the Wasserstein-1 metric; \cref{thm:f-gamma_main} and \cref{thm:f-gamma_main_infinite_group} for the Lipschitz-regularized $\alpha$-divergences respectively.
 In the case of MMD, the reduction in sample complexity due to the group invariance is more nuanced and depends on the properties of the kernel; see Theorem~\ref{thm:mmd_main}.
 As a byproduct, we also establish the consistency and sample complexity for the Lipschitz-regularized $\alpha$-divergences without group symmetry, which, to the best of our knowledge, is missing in the previous literature.